Tolc-Software/frontend.swift/docs/public/swift/conversions.md

 | Specialized class template          | ???                                                     |
 | Specialized function template       | ???                                                     |
 | Documentation                       | ???                                                     |

+\*\* Wrapped in a class with a name that starts with the module name.

 \*\*\*\* No direct translation to `Swift`.
 Will not emit warning.